ga4gh-beacon/ga4gh-beacon.github.io/docs/FAQ.md

     As part of the ELIXIR 2019-21 Beacon Network Implementation Study deliverable [D3.3](https://docs.google.com/document/d/1q7XuUB-Z4A_DogWT1AVrvkp_qHWWtbbICxokHup_tts/edit?tab=t.0) a document has been written to describe security best practice for users interested in deploying or running a Beacon or users who govern data hosted within a Beacon, and the requirements for adding the Beacon to the ELIXIR Beacon network.
 As the Beacon standard extends in V2 towards supporting phenotype and range queries, the tiered access model becomes more important to ensure the Beacon response is appropriate to the underlying data.

-??? security "How is security actually implemented when I deploy a Beacon?"
+??? question "How is security actually implemented when I deploy a Beacon?"

     Security attributes are part of the Beacon v2 [Framework](https://github.com/ga4gh-beacon/beacon-v2/tree/main/framework).
 The file `beaconConfiguration.json` defines the schema of the JSON file that includes core aspects of a Beacon instance configuration.
 Its third section, called **securityAttributes**, defines the security.